 We do store a few cookies when you visit our website, we limit them only to what is necessary and we've detailed them below.

 And that is all the cookies.
-Just those five kinds of cookies are the ones you can expect.
-We do not run any kind of marketing or social media cookies.
+Just those six kinds of cookies are the ones you can expect.
+We do not run any kind of external marketing or social media cookies.
 We don't embed third party analytical services, just our own self-hosted Matomo.
 If you have any questions about our cookies please feel free to contact us.

 To ensure your privacy we collect only your email address to facilitate sending you an API Key and to send you important notices relating to your usage of our service.
 You are free to use any email address.
 If you do not use an API Key then we only store your IP Address so that our software can record how many queries you have made upto the allowed 100 per day.